DariusDinkins/Horiseon-Refactoring/README.md

 > **Important**: When working with someone else's code, you should adhere to the **Scout Rule**&mdash;always leave the code a little cleaner than when I found it.

 An increasingly important consideration for businesses, web **accessibility** ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is good for business&mdash;for one thing, accessible sites rank higher in search engines like Google.
+Accessibility is important to assure all people can use the site.
 It also helps companies avoid litigation, which might arise if people with disabilities can't access a website.

 Accessibility can include complex requirements, but my tech lead has given me a small list of specific criteria for this project.
 These criteria are documented in the Acceptance Criteria section.